android/renderscript-samples/RenderScriptMigrationSample/README.md

 ## Support

-We highly recommend to use [Stack Overflow](http://stackoverflow.com/questions/tagged/android) to get help from the Andorid community.
+We highly recommend to use [Stack Overflow](http://stackoverflow.com/questions/tagged/android) to get help from the Android community.

 If you've found an error in this sample, please file an issue: https://github.com/android/renderscript-samples